neonmik/Wave-Machine-Firmware/README.md

     - Think about adding MIDI capability, as it IN will be handled on core1 and priority/arp is handled on core0... may need a mialbox back? or a midi message queue...

 - Improve Settings funtionality:
+    - Tidy EEPROM code, and make a more succinct file layout now working
+    - Rewrite lower storage code to use PRESET struct, instead of breaking it down (was down to page size I believe)
     - LOW PRIORITY - Make sure it only calls a para update when a values actually changed (_probably_ 100% need to improve the input value stabilities for this)

 - Improve Oscillator script - current bugs include: